 Section 5.
 Board Conflict of Interest and Disclosure

 Directors must avoid actual or apparent conflict of interest and must disclose to the full Board any such conflict.
-An actual or apparent conflict of interest occurs when a Director has, or may have, a direct, indirect, or material interest in a transaction between the Association and another entity and that Director or his/her immediate family might benefit financially or personally.
-An actual or apparent conflict of interest may also occur when a Director is in a position to influence a decision of the Association that may result in direct or indirect personal gain for that Director or his/her immediate family.
+An actual or apparent conflict of interest occurs when a Director(s) has, or may have, a direct, indirect, or material interest in a transaction between the Association and another entity and that Director(s) or his/her immediate family might benefit financially or personally.
+An actual or apparent conflict of interest may also occur when a Director(s) is in a position to influence a decision of the Association that may result in direct or indirect personal gain for that Director or his/her immediate family.

 The immediate family is defined as a spouse/domestic partner, parent, legal guardian, child or sibling, mother or father-in-law, spouse’s child or sibling, son or daughter-in-law, grandparents, and grandchild.

 When an actual or apparent conflict of interest exists, the Director must excuse himself/herself from consideration of that transaction by absenting himself/herself during Board discussion prior to a vote on the transaction and may not vote on that transaction.
 A transaction or the basis for imposing liability is not void if the transaction was fair at the time entered into and is approved by the remaining Directors knowing of the transaction and the actual or apparent conflict of interest and reasonably believing in good faith that the transaction is fair to and in the best interest of the Association.

 A. Any Member who has been convicted of a crime that is designated under federal and/or state law as a felony or of any crime involving dishonesty or false statement regardless of the punishment shall not be eligible to run for office or serve on the Board of Directors.
 If convicted of a felony while serving, then that member is immediately dismissed from their position.